yujunz/gitlab.com-runbooks/alerts/alerts_manual.md

 ALERT runners_cache_is_down
   IF probe_success{job="runners-cache", instance="localhost:9100"} == 0
   FOR 10s
-  LABELS {severity="critical, pager="slack", pager="pagerduty"}
+  LABELS {severity="critical", channel="infrastructure", pager="pagerduty"}
   ANNOTATIONS {
-    title="Runners cache has been down for the past 10 seconds" DESCRIPTION="This impacts CI execution builds, consider tweeting: !tweet 'CI executions are being delayed due to our runners cache being down at GitLab.com, we are investigating the root cause'"
+    title="Runners cache has been down for the past 10 seconds", description="This impacts CI execution builds, consider tweeting: !tweet 'CI executions are being delayed due to our runners cache being down at GitLab.com, we are investigating the root cause'"
   }
 ```

-This will result in a critical alert posted both to slack and pagerduty with a link to https://dev.gitlab.com/cookbooks/runbooks/blob/master/alerts/runners_cache_is_down.md and providing the command to run from the infrastructure channel to manage outside communications out of the box - don't make me think.
+This will result in a critical alert posted in slack channes `#prometheus-alerts` and `#infrastructure`, pagerduty with a link to https://dev.gitlab.com/cookbooks/runbooks/blob/master/alerts/runners_cache_is_down.md.
+Runbook will provide information how to manage situation alerted.
+Main principle of the runbook should be - `don't make me think`.

 ### What if I want to add more data?